RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 2. Add it into your project, and drop the module into the Replicated Storage.
 3. **All done!**

-## Basic Usage
+## Getting Started

-The basic usage of Projectile Cast is very simple.
-Since most of the tinkering is already done under the hood, so very little code is required to get started.
+The basic usage of Projectile Cast is very simple, and since most of the tinkering is already done under the hood very little code is required to get started.

-However, there are few things that is required before we begin.
-This module relies on the CollectionService to set and get the Tags from targets.
-You could tag your targets manually, but I personally use this [Tag Editor plugin](https://www.roblox.com/library/948084095/Tag-Editor) (Highly recommend).
+However, there is one thing that should be noted before we begin.
+This module relies on the `CollectionService` to set and get the Tags from targets.
+This means you will need to tag your targets for the module to work.
+You could manually do it, but I personally use this [Tag Editor plugin](https://www.roblox.com/library/948084095/Tag-Editor) which I highly recommend.

 The most basic usage would look as such: